waikato-llm/llm-dataset-converter/plugins/pretrain-sentences-to-classification.md

 # pretrain-sentences-to-classification

 * domain(s): classification, pretrain
-* accepts: ldc.pretrain.PretrainData
+* accepts: ldc.api.pretrain.PretrainData
-* generates: ldc.supervised.classification.ClassificationData
+* generates: ldc.api.supervised.classification.ClassificationData

 Converts sentences from pretrain records to text classification ones by using X sentences as text and the specified label.
 Can be used to generate classification datasets from just pretrain data.